zramsay/eris-cli/docs/tutorials/getting-started.md

 #### Job 2: Deploy Job

 This job will compile and deploy the `idi.sol` contract using the local compiler service.
-The job will wait for the deploy transaction to confirm before it will proceed.

 #### Job 3: Call Job

 This job will send a call to the contract.
 The package manager will automagically utilize the abi's produced during the compilation process and allow users to formulate contract calls using the very simple notation of `functionName` `params`.
 The package manager also allows for variable expansion.

 So what this job is doing is this.
 The job is pulling the value of the `$setStorageBase` job (the package manager knows this because it resolved `$` + `jobName` to the result of the `setStorageBase` job) and replacing that with the value, which is `5`.
 Then it will send that `5` value to the `set` function of the contract which is at the `destination` that is the result of the `deployStorageK` job; in other words the result of Job 3.
 For more on variables in the package manager, please see the [variables specification](/specs/variable_specification/).

-**Finally, it is waiting on the call to be sunk into a block before it will proceed.**

 #### Job 4: Query Contract Job